PaperMC/docs/docs/misc/hangar-publishing.md

 Then you simply need to add the `hangarPublish` configuration block and make sure you do the following:

-- If your plugin is not a Paper plugin, or supports Velocity as well, copy the register block with a different platform and change the property used instead of `paperVersion` (as declared in the `gradle.properties` file).
+- If your plugin is not a Paper plugin, or supports Velocity/Waterfall as well, copy the register block with a different platform and change the property used instead of `paperVersion` (as declared in the `gradle.properties` file).
 - Insert the correct project namespace
 - Insert your plugin dependencies, if any